athendd/Weather-Alert-System/README.md

 * Recommends clothing items from a user-defined wardrobe suitable for the current weather.
 * Generates a custom message (e.g., "Enjoy the sunny day!", "Don't forget your umbrella!").
 * Predicts the temperature using a highly accurate LSTM model.
-* Runs automatically every morning at 7:00 AM, delivering timely information.
+* Set it up as an executable to run automatically every morning at 7:00 AM, delivering timely information.

 ## Technologies Used

 * Python
-* [Specify any weather API libraries used, e.g., `requests`]
-* [Specify any data manipulation libraries used, e.g., `pandas`, `numpy`]
-* [Specify any machine learning libraries used for the LSTM model, e.g., `tensorflow`, `keras`, `scikit-learn`]
+* Visual Studio Code
+* Task Scheduler
+* Keras

 ## Setup and Installation

 1.  **Prerequisites:**
     * Python 3.x installed on your system.
-    * [List any specific Python libraries required.
-You can usually generate this using `pip freeze > requirements.txt` and then listing the contents here.]
-    * [Mention any API keys required and how to obtain them.]
+    * Task Scheduler
+    * IDE that can run python
+    * Install keras, datetime, pytz, and requests
+    * Pushover API Key
+    * Pushover API Token
+    * OpenWeatherMap 3.0 API Key

 2.  **Installation:**
     ```bash